hathix/cs50-section/handouts/week4.md

 ## Binary search

 Binary search finds a value in a *sorted* array.
 You cut the problem in half at each stage by eliminating the half of the array that couldn't possibly contain the element you're looking for.

-It's so much better than linear search that people who want to search an array sometimes sort it just to be able to use binary search!

 ![Binary search visualization](img/binary-search.png)